 Christ’s Second Coming: We believe in the second coming of Christ – physical and visible – to judge the living and the dead, receive his Church, and to consummate human history in the plan of God.

-The Resurrection: We believe in the resurrection of both the saved and the lost: the saved unto the resurrection of life and the lost unto the resurrection of damnation.
+The Resurrection: We believe in the resurrection of both the saved and the lost: the saved unto the resurrection of life and the lost unto the resurrection of judgment.